Veterinary Scholars Program

 - Evaluators must submit your evaluation online by February 15th.

-- Applicants will be informed of their status via email by the end of February.
+- Applicants will be informed of their status via email by early March.

 - Applicants invited for interviews will have their interview in mid-March.

-- Applicants will receive the final VS admission decisions by mid-April.
+- Applicants will receive Vet Scholar admissions decision by mid-April.

 Questions?
 Contact Admissions: